vbabushkin/ECE_GY_9163_Machine_Learning_for_Cyber_Security_Project/README.md

     └── anonymous_1_bd_weights.h5
     └── anonymous_2_bd_net.h5
     └── anonymous_2_bd_weights.h5
-└── eval.py // this is the evaluation script
-├── data
 ├── IMAGES // images in .pdf/.jpg format to test the badnetEval.py script that accepts a test image (in png or jpeg format) and outputs class label in range [0, 1283]
     └── eyebrows_poisoned_multi_target
     └── lipstick_poisoned_multi_target